 life has its ups and downs. we call them squats. – unknown

-i am often and easily exhausted. in the early days of quarantining i was moving a lot, exercising, walking, and eating well. i felt great! then the days passed. weeks passed. and eventually the exercise passed. i realized i was sleeping in WAY too late, eating WAY too much and feeling WAY too bloated and uncomfortable, and moving WAY too little. over the past week i’ve gotten myself back on track! i am exercising each day whether it be the digital version of the class, a reformer pilates workout, or a walk. i am taking back control of my diet by focusing mostly on a plant paradox eating plan. i ordered a scale which has been super informative, and have gotten back on track taking my avena doctor recommended supplements and powders. in addition, i am drinking more water and trying a new product to help with gut repair after doing some research – gutconnection 365. i am hopeful that these changes will help with improved well-being. i look forward to seeing how the new wfh workouts and eating regime go, and most importantly how my body feels from the adjustments. what do you do to bring more energy to your body? what are you doing when you feel you are living the best version of yourself? what steps today can you take to bring more well-being into your life? affirmation : i am blessed to be able to move.
+I am often and easily exhausted.
+In the early days of quarantining I was moving a lot, exercising, walking, and eating well.
+I felt great!
+Then the days passed.
+Weeks passed.
+And eventually the exercise passed.
+I realized I was sleeping in WAY too late, eating WAY too much and feeling WAY too bloated and uncomfortable, and moving WAY too little.
+Over the past week I’ve gotten myself back on track!
+I am exercising each day whether it be the digital version of the class, a reformer pilates workout, or a walk.
+I am taking back control of my diet by focusing mostly on a Plant Paradox eating plan.
+I ordered a scale which has been super informative, and have gotten back on track taking my naturopathic doctor’s recommended supplements and powders.
+In addition, I am drinking more water and trying a new product to help with gut repair after doing some research – GutConnection 365.
+I am hopeful that these changes will help with improved well-being.
+I look forward to seeing how the new wfh workouts and eating regime go, and most importantly how my body feels from the adjustments.
+What do you do to bring more energy to your body?
+What are you doing when you feel you are living the best version of yourself?
+What steps today can you take to bring more well-being into your life?
+Affirmation : I am blessed to be able to move.

 the secret ingredient is always love. – unknown

-however, as i’ve tapped back into cooking due to dining out options being limited and having a lot of free time, i am finding that i actually enjoy it and i am actually pretty good at it. my favorite night of the week is “date night in” where i dress up (yes, in a dress and heels), listen to romantic classics (cue “fancy dinner music”), perhaps dance a little, and savor the at home dining experience with white linens, candles, and fresh flowers! i’ve been making a lot of pinterest meals, salads with protein, and have become a big fan of the siete cassava flour tortillas – i highly recommend them and they are plant paradox compliant. there truly is a lot of fun to be found in the kitchen! is there anything you are tapping into for fun or entertainment? are you trying any new eating plans or routines? what are some of your favorite recipes and why? affirmation : one with a full belly is a blessed being.
+However, as I’ve tapped back into cooking due to dining out options being limited and having a lot of free time, I am finding that I actually enjoy it and remind myself that I am actually pretty good at it.
+My favorite night of the week is “quarantine date night in” where I dress up (yes, in a dress and heels), listen to romantic classics (cue “fancy dinner music”), perhaps dance a little, and savor the at home dining experience with white linens, candles, and fresh flowers!
+I’ve been making a lot of Pinterest meals, salads with protein, and have become a big fan of the Siete cassava flour tortillas – I highly recommend them and they are Plant Paradox compliant.
+There truly is a lot of fun to be found in the kitchen!
+Is there anything you are tapping into for fun or entertainment?
+Are you trying any new eating plans or routines?
+What are some of your favorite recipes and why?
+Affirmation : One with a full belly is a blessed being.

 if you do what you’ve always done, you’ll get what you’ve always gotten. – tony robbins